joschro/tasmota_rules_collection/README.md

 RULE1
   ON time#minute<%MEM2% DO break
   ON time#minute>=%MEM3% DO break
-  ON time#minute|%MEM4% DO power1 on
+  ON time#minute|%MEM4% DO Power1 ON
 ENDON
 ```
 ```